 - The application.
 How performant the application is.

-Those are the components that affect TTFB measured in the field — this is, data from real users.
+Those are the components that affect TTFB measured “in the field” — aka data from real users.
 A lot of the TTFB is influenced by things out of the control of application developers.
 For example, the same WordPress website will be faster or slower depending on the PHP version provided by the hosting company.

-A different dataset results of measuring TTFB “in the lab”, which stands for measuring a non-production environment.
-Important components, such as the network, are very difficult to replicate in the lab.
-The lab also has advantages: it allows you to evaluate the impact of some components in isolation from others more easily.
+When TTFB is measured “in the lab” –aka data not from real users- important components, such as the network, are very difficult to replicate.
+This can be an advantage: it allows you to evaluate the impact of some components in isolation from others more easily.

 Caveats of Time To First Byte